-The design of the random stratified trawl survey (RSTS) conducted in 2019 used the same principles as previous surveys in Division 58.5.2 (WG-FSA-19/03).
+The design of the random stratified trawl survey (RSTS) conducted in 2021 used the same principles as previous surveys in Division 58.5.2 (WG-FSA-2021/19).
 The three strata where mackerel icefish are abundant (Gunnari Ridge, Plateau West and Plateau Southeast) were surveyed in daylight, when icefish are close to the seafloor and most effectively sampled by demersal trawls (van Wijk et al. 2001).
 Survey hauls were allocated at random within each stratum, however a minimum spacing of 5 nautical miles between survey stations was specified to ensure hauls would not overlap.
-Station locations and catches are detailed in WG-FSA-19/03 with density estimates ranging from 0-114.8 tons per km2.
-In the Gunnari Ridge strata, only 5 of the planned 18 survey hauls were conducted since the total allowable catch for the fishery in this season was reached before the survey could be completed.
+Station locations and catches are detailed in WG-FSA-2021/19.